Beef Burrito Bowls

 Instructions

-- Cook the beef and beans: Brown the beef in a nonstick skillet over medium heat.
-As it cooks, add the seasoning and, just before itโs done, add the black beans.
+- Cook the beef and beans: Brown the meat in a nonstick skillet over medium heat.
+Add the taco seasoning as it cooks; just before itโs done, add the black beans.
 Adjust the heat to keep warm.

-- Make the rice: Place the frozen rice, lime juice, zest, and cilantro in a microwave-safe bowl.
+- Make the rice: Place the frozen rice, juice from half a lime, all the lime zest, and cilantro in a microwave-safe bowl.
 Cover with plastic and cook it in the microwave for two to three minutes.
 Keep it covered while you finish the recipe.

 - Make the burrito sauce: Mix the enchilada sauce and sour cream in a small bowl.
-Add the lime juice, adjusting the amount depending on how thick or thin you want your sauce.
+Add the juice from half a lime, adjusting the amount depending on how thick or thin you want your sauce.

 - Assemble the bowls: Uncover the rice and stir it before scooping it into the bowls.
 Add the beef and bean mixture.
 Drizzle the sauce over the top or add a dollop.
 Garnish with the other toppings you are using.